Frank Zindler

-Frank R. Zindler (May 23, 1939) is an American atheist who served as interim president of the organization American Atheists in 2008.
+Frank R. Zindler (May 23, 1939) is an American atheist who served as interim president of the atheist organization American Atheists in 2008.

+Career

 Prior to his involvement in the atheist community, he was Chairman, Division of Science, Nursing, & Technology, at Fulton-Montgomery Community College of the State University of New York.
 After the abduction and murder of Madalyn Murray O'Hair, her son Jon Garth Murray, and granddaughter Robin Eileen Murray-O'Hair in 1995, he became editor of both American Atheist magazine and Director of American Atheist Press.
-In 2009, he retired as editor of the magazine but continues as Director of American Atheist Press.
+In 2009, he retired as editor of the magazine but continued as Director of American Atheist Press.
 In the spring of 2011, he published a multi-volume anthology of his short essays and other works.

 At a party celebrating his 80th birthday, he came out of the closet as a gay man by giving a dramatic reading of the "Confessions" part of his autobiography.

+In 2022, he published his eleventh book, The Amityville Horror: An Inquest into Paranormal Claims.
+The book was begun in the fall of 1979, as an example for his students of how to investigate claims of the supernatural and paranormal.
+When the book was two-thirds completed it was put aside when an oral publishing agreement fell apart.
+The story of how this played out is described both in his "Confessions" and in his exposé of The Amityville Horror.